anitnilay20/thoth/docs/KEYBOARD_SHORTCUTS.md

 }
 ```

+5. (Optional) If it's a viewer operation, add it to the `FileFormatViewer` trait with a default implementation, then implement it in specific viewers like `JsonTreeViewer`.

 ## Tooltips

 All toolbar buttons display their keyboard shortcuts in tooltips when hovering.
 This helps users discover available shortcuts naturally.

-## Notes
+## Technical Notes

 - Shortcuts are checked every frame in the order defined
 - Multiple shortcuts can be triggered in the same frame
 - `consume_shortcut()` prevents the shortcut from being processed twice
-- Some shortcuts (tree navigation, clipboard) are passed to the JSON viewer component
+- Tree, movement, and clipboard shortcuts are passed through the trait system
-- Escape key has special behavior: closes panels if open, clears search otherwise
+- Escape key has special behavior: closes panels if open
+- Clipboard operations use `ctx.copy_text()` for cross-platform compatibility

 ## Future Enhancements